 Water early or late

 Avoid watering during the hottest part of the day, which is typically 12 p.m. to 4 p.m.
 In the hot weather, most of the water will be lost to evaporation or wind.
-The best time to water you lawn is between 6 a.m. to 11 a.m.
+The best time to water your lawn is between 6 a.m. to 11 a.m.

 Don’t “set it and forget it” monitor the weather, temperatures, etc.

 “Set it and forget it” wastes both water and money.
 Learn how to shut off your automatic watering system in case of weather or malfunctions.
 Don’t water when it isn’t needed.
-Be sure your rain sensor is working correctly, and replace it if it's not.
+Be sure your rain sensor is working correctly and replace it if it's not.
 Consider installing a smart irrigation controller to help you avoid excessive outdoor water use.

-Check your irrigation system for leaks
+Check your irrigation system for leaks.

 Look for patches of grass with standing water or extremely green patches of grass.
 If you notice either, consider consulting with a licensed irrigation specialist.
 Check for system leaks and repair them as soon as possible to avoid wasting water and damaging foundations or landscape features.